andrew/git-pkgs/README.md

 git pkgs why rails
 ```

-Shows the commit that added the dependency with author and message.
+This shows the commit that added the dependency along with the author and message.

 ### Dependency tree